-Aside from that, it can easily be customized to do day and night surveillance, wildlife management by deploying nets to capture and preserve endangered species, and utilizing a LiDAR to map pollutant gas density and acquire high-resolution topographical data to construct digital elevation models and build accurate maps displaying canopy cover.
+Aside from that, it can easily be customized to do day and night surveillance and wildlife management by deploying nets to capture and preserve endangered species and utilizing a LiDAR to map pollutant gas density and acquire high-resolution topographical data to construct digital elevation models and build accurate maps displaying canopy cover.

 By mounting a loudspeaker with an amplifier, it may also be used as a hazing device to dissuade wildlife from locations.
 The abovementioned applications can have a significant economic impact since they allow the government to save money that would otherwise be spent on paying professional staff, acquiring expensive surveillance vehicles, and employing helicopters.

 Agricultural usage may also boost yearly crop yields, as well as its function in environmental protection.
 Wildlife management will aid in the preservation of Pakistan’s endangered and valuable creatures.

 The 2021 team is divided into several sub-teams, each with its own aim and set of rules to follow their individual deadlines: Design, Fabrication, Automation Systems, Imaging Systems, Testing, Documentation, Media, Marketing, and Sponsorship teams.
 The sub-teams are interdependent, indicating that they have shared aims.
 We make fully autonomous UAVs, which means that once trained, our UAVs will fly entirely on their own, without the need for human involvement.

 - Muhammad Uzair(Team manager)

 - Abdullah bin Masood

 - Ali Absar

 - Ali Khawaja